Skip to main content

 5. MK-677 ∞ An oral growth hormone secretagogue that increases growth hormone and IGF-1 levels.

 These peptides can lead to improvements in lean muscle mass, reduction in adipose tissue, enhanced sleep quality, and improved recovery from physical exertion, all of which contribute to better metabolic health.
-The precise mechanism involves stimulating the pituitary gland to in a pulsatile, physiological manner, mimicking the body’s natural rhythm.
+The precise mechanism involves stimulating the pituitary gland to release growth hormone in a pulsatile, physiological manner, mimicking the body’s natural rhythm.

 Other Targeted Peptides